Upcoming Sessions

 See All Upcoming Sessions

 Building Your Community Engagement Infrastructure Plan for Improved Health Outcomes Note: This workshop has limited capacity.
-This is an online, interactive workshop on June 12, 2025, from 8:50 am - 12 pm ET.
+This is an online, interactive workshop on June 12, 2026, from 8:50 am - 12 pm ET.
 Participants will use Zoom to join with both video and audio.
 This workshop is sponsored by The Region IV Public Health Training Center.
 Training Description: This interactive 3-hour workshop equips participants with the tools and knowledge needed to design sustainable community engagement systems.
 Through guided discussions, hands-on activities, and collaborative planning, participants will explore the historical roots of mistrust in public health, define key elements of engagement and outreach, and identify components necessary for a robust community engagement infrastructure.
 By the end of the session, participants will have developed a preliminary draft Community Engagement Infrastructure Plan tailored to their organization to support ongoing collaboration and improved health outcomes for the communities they serve.
 About the Trainer: Dr. Joyee Washington is a Community-Engaged Research Consultant from Jackson, Mississippi.
 In 2020, she founded Joyee Washington Consulting with a mission to revolutionize public health by transforming public health research into life-changing public health solutions.
 Through her business, Dr. Joyee works with community-based organizations, non-profits, public health organizations, and academic institutions to help them build meaningful community partnerships, conduct impactful research, and create data-informed solutions.
 Dr. Joyee has over 18 years of research experience and 10 years of public health experience.
 Her educational background includes advanced degrees in biomedical sciences and public health.
 In 2022, she graduated with her PhD in Education (emphasis in research, evaluation, statistics, and assessment).
 As a Master Certified Health Education Specialist (MCHES), she has served as a coordinator of community based participatory research, coordinator of community outreach for health resources, and faculty member in the Department of Public Health at The University of Southern Mississippi.
 Dr. Joyee believes that a healthier and equitable future lies in the power of our communities.
 Additionally, Dr. Joyee is host of The Public Health Joy Podcast, a safe space for real and honest conversation about public health research and the relationship building processes necessary to bring joy to the communities we serve.
-CERTIFICATE: The course contains two modules: a module to access the webinar and an evaluation module.
-After accessing the two modules, learners will earn a certificate of completion.
+CERTIFICATE: The course contains three modules: module with pre-session questions, a module to access the webinar, and an evaluation module.
+After accessing the three modules, learners will earn a certificate of completion.
 When the certificate is available, learners will see a Certificate button on their dashboard.
 This project is supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) under grant number UB6HP31680, Public Health Training Centers for $4,348,992.
 This information or content and conclusions are those of the author and should not be construed as the official position or policy of, nor should any endorsements be inferred by HRSA, HHS or the U.S. Government.
+The Region IV Public Health Training Center reserves the right to cancel this course due to low registration and/or other factors outside our control.
 Read more

 Note: This is a recording of a webinar held on July 23, 2018.
 Training Overview The modern public health workforce must not only be specialized and knowledgeable experts in scientific disciplines, but also in the strategic skills necessary to be impactful in an increasingly complex industry.
 Change management is a critical knowledge area for current and future public health leaders because effective change management is often what makes the difference between a successful and failed initiative.
 In this webinar, you will learn what is meant by “change management,” its key concepts, and how it fits into overall organizational strategy.
 The course contains two modules: a content module and a resources and evaluation module.
 After accessing both modules, learners will earn a certificate of completion.
 When the certificate is available, learners will see a Certificate button on their dashboard.
 This recording is approximately 90 minutes.
 There are no prerequisites.
 Participants will need a broadband internet connection (Google Chrome or Mozilla Firefox are preferred browsers) and computer speakers.
 For technical support, please contact emoryphtc@emory.edu.
 About the Trainer Brian Davis, MBA Brian Davis is a project manager and change management expert with over 10 years of project implementations and designing solutions to support the people side of change.
 As a Lead Associate with Booz Allen Hamilton, Mr. Davis supports public health clients in strategy formation, change management expertise, IT system implementation, and communications.
 Mr. Davis is the founder and president of the Atlanta Chapter of the Association for Change Management Professionals (ACMP) and a Certified Change Management Professional (CCMP).
 He holds an M.B.A. from the University of Maryland Robert H. Smith School of Business and a B.S. in Informatics from Indiana University.
 This project is supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) under grant number UB6HP31680, Public Health Training Centers for $4,348,992.
 This information or content and conclusions are those of the author and should not be construed as the official position or policy of, nor should any endorsements be inferred by HRSA, HHS or the U.S. Government.
 Read more